mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 Format strings can contain placeholders that begin with a percent sign.
 These are referred to as "verbs".
 Commonly used verbs include:

-- `%d` for decimal values
+- `%d` for decimal values (includes all the integer types)
-- `%f` for floating point values,
+- `%f` for floating point values
-- `%t` for boolean values
+- `%t` for boolean values to output "true" or "false"
-- `%s` for strings,
+- `%s` for strings
 - `%v` for any value
 - `%T` to output the type of a value
-- `%*s` to output a string with a number of leading spaces (This consumes two values, the number of leading spaces and the string to follow.)
+- `%*s` to output a string with a number of leading spaces\
+  This consumes two values, the number of leading spaces and the string to follow.

 It is common for format strings to end with `\n` to output a newline character.